richardgroenewald/Project/README.md

 allelse – binary categorical variable indicating if an individual has ever used any drug in the dataset OTHER than cannabis.

-The markdown contains the R code used to produce the output.
+(1) Project (STATISTICAL LEARNING) Markdown.Rmd contains the R code used to produce the output.

-druguse.RData contains the dataset.
+(2) Project (STATISTICAL LEARNING) Questions.pdf contains the prompts used to guide the project

-The questions file contains the prompts used to guide the project
+(3) Project (STATISTICAL LEARNING) Solutions.pdf contains my solutions produced using the markdown file

-The solutions pdf contains my solutions produced using the markdown file
+(4) Project HTML (download for convenience) - same as pdf solutions.html contains my solutions produced using the markdown file (can download this one if it is more convenient than the pdf)

-The solutions html file contains my solutions produced using the markdown file (can download this one if it is more convenient than the pdf)
+(5) druguse.RData contains the dataset.